kiishkishan/Zentro/README.md

 RTK Thunk — handles async API calls

-Redux Persist — persists store data across sessions

 ### Networking

-Axios — HTTP client with centralized instance (axiosClient.ts)
+Axios — HTTP client with centralized instance (axiosClient.ts) which are interceptors for better success and error handling

 ### Navigation